s512/calculator/README.md

 This is a simple calculator app using [the Laravel framework](https://laravel.com).

-The main branch currently has just two commits: framework install and Laravel Pint.
+The main branch currently has just two main commits: framework install and Laravel Pint.

 See [this Pull Request](https://github.com/s512/calculator/pull/1) for the addition of the calculator app.